 - Building a case for the importance of security by demonstrating the consequences of unaddressed vulnerabilities.

-The Australian Federal Government has introduced mandatory data breach notification laws into parliament which have passed the senate in a move which will see the policy enforced by February next year.
-This ensures it gives organisations enough time to ensure the security posture of their critical applications and infrastructure are hardened before the law takes into effect.
-This significant change will see organisations need to tighten their own security policies around penetration testing and security policies.
+The Australian Federal Government has introduced mandatory data breach notification laws into parliament.
+These new data breach notification laws have passed the senate and will be enforced by February 2018.
+This ensures organisations have sufficient time to review and test their security posture of their critical applications and infrastructure are secure before the law takes into effect.
+This significant change will see organisations need to tighten their own security policies, controls and procedures.

 Of course, beyond what has been touched on here, there are many additional reasons for performing a penetration test, but whatever the driver, the test should fundamentally provide the answer to the question of whether the security of a system can be breached.